awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Is AWS VAM replacement for Amazon AppStream 2.0?**

 No. Amazon AppStream 2.0 is the next-generation desktop application streaming service from AWS.
 AWS VAM is a frontend application that makes API calls to the backend AppStream 2.0 images and fleets for higher level management.
-If needed, you can still access the backend AppStream 2.0 resources created by AWS VAM through the AWS Management Console, SDK, or CLI.
+If needed, backend AppStream 2.0 resources created by AWS VAM through can be accessed through the AWS Management Console, SDK, or CLI.

 **Q: Can I still use my Amazon AppStream 2.0 resources that were created before deploying AWS VAM?**

 Yes.
-Resources created with AWS VAM will not affect your current AppStream 2.0 instances and fleets.
+Resources created with AWS VAM will not affect the current AppStream 2.0 instances and fleets.
 Keep in mind that AppStream 2.0 resources created outside of the AWS VAM console will not be available in the solution.
-To bring those resources over you will need to recreate them within AWS VAM, which can be done by using the AppStream 2.0 image used to create the fleet.
+To bring those resources over they will need to be recreated within AWS VAM, which can be done by using the AppStream 2.0 image used to create the fleet.

 **Q: Will AWS VAM affect my current AppStream 2.0 environment?**